jarun/nnn/plugins/README.md

 | transfer | sh | curl | Upload current file to transfer.sh |
 | upgrade | sh | wget | Upgrade to latest nnn version manually on Debian 9 Stretch |

+#### Installing plugins

+Download the `getplugs` plugin and execute it to get all the plugins.
+You can run it again later to update the plugins.

+Note that `getplugs` also downloads the launcher `nlaunch` which you have to drop somewhere in your `$PATH` manually.

 #### File access from plugins

 Plugins can access: